Strong Consistency and Rate of Convergence of Switched Least Squares System Identification for Autonomous Markov Jump Linear Systems: Proofs of the main results

-\paragraph{Proof of Theorem~\ref{thm:main_2}} We first establish the strong consistency of the parameter $ \hat{\theta}_{T}$.
+We first establish the strong consistency of the parameter $ \hat{\theta}_{T}$.
 By Theorem~\ref{thm:main_1} and the fact that $k < \infty$, we get:

-Therefore the result follows by applying Theorem~\ref{thm:main_1} to the argmax of above equation.
-For the second part notice that by the law of large numbers we have $ \lim_{T \rightarrow \infty} |\T_{i,T}|/T = p_{i}$, a.s.
+Therefore, the result follows by applying Theorem~\ref{thm:main_1} to the argmax of above equation.
+For the second part notice that by Lemma~\ref{lem:occ_measure}, we know $\lim_{T \rightarrow \infty} |\T_{i,T}|/T = \pi_{\infty}(i)$, a.s.
 Now, by Corollary~\ref{cor:2}, we get:

 which is the claim of Theorem~\ref{thm:main_2}.